How To Transition Out Of Your Day Job Using A Music Career Backup Plan

-Do you really want a successful career in music, but your fear of failure is holding you back?
+Do you really want a music career, but your fear of failure is holding you back?
 Are you unsure about what to do if your plan doesn’t work?

-Many people give advice about “the need to have something to fall back on in case the music career doesn’t work out” or “a Plan B”.
-Typically, musicians are encouraged to go to school and get a degree in something they can easily find a job in, and do music on the side, in their “free time”.
+Many people give advice about “the need to have a music career backup plan in case it doesn’t work out”.
+Typically, musicians are encouraged to go to school and get a degree in something they can easily find a job in, and do a music career on the side, in their “free time”.

 EARN A LOT MORE MONEY